-The JP is not authorised to witness the execution of international documents for use overseas including "proof of Life" forms, contact a Notary for this purpose: Notary Locator
+NSW JPs are not authorised to witness the execution of international documents for use overseas (incl "Proof of Life"), instead find and contact a Notary using this locator.

-If you do not speak or read English please bring someone to interpret.
+If you do NOT speak/read English please bring an interpreter.

 Other nearby Justices of the Peace